ivop/atariterm/README.md

 * make

-* ./atariterm [atari800 command line options]
+* ./atariterm -config config.cfg [atari800 command line options]

-If you use the default $HOME/.atari800.cfg configuration you might see some error messages flash by that complain about SDL related stuff.
+If you use your default $HOME/.atari800.cfg configuration you might see some error messages flash by that complain about SDL related stuff.
 You can safely ignore them.
+The supplied sample config file does not include any ROM paths.
+You have to setup these yourself.

 Limitted color support by the fake GTIA and ANTIC implementation.
 Only two shades per color and a lot of colors map to the same base color.
 You do get a different text color than the background though, just like a Sophia upgrade